-Risk Effects Mitigation Inflation and Reduced impact of project.
-Review objectives and outcomes to construction costs Impacts upon objectives and reflect costs.
-Cost consultants involved continue to rise and outputs. in key projects to inform decisions. material shortages Lack of knowledge and Inconsistent approach to carbon "Moray" standards and process being understanding of carbon calculations throughout projects developed by Strategic Planning and targets to be achieved and in particular the housing Development section in Moray Council, proposals do not achieve level of innovation aspired to. procedure, minimum requirements and principles to be adhered to.
-South Street, Elgin- funding gap not met through Levelling Up Insufficient funding to achieve the comprehensive redevelopment proposed.
-Re-scope project and remove elements, seek other external funding sources or increase contribution from the Housing Fund application Mix Delivery project.
+Risk Effects Mitigation Inflation and construction costs continue to rise and material shortages Reduced impact of project.
+Impacts upon objectives and outputs.
+Review objectives and outcomes to reflect costs.
+Cost consultants involved in key projects to inform decisions.
+Lack of knowledge and understanding of carbon targets to be achieved Inconsistent approach to carbon calculations throughout projects and in particular the housing "Moray" standards and process being developed by Strategic Planning and Development section in Moray Council, proposals do not achieve level of innovation aspired to. procedure, minimum requirements and principles to be adhered to.
+South Street, Elgin- funding gap not met through Levelling Up Fund application Insufficient funding to achieve the comprehensive redevelopment proposed.
+Re-scope project and remove elements, seek other external funding sources or increase contribution from the Housing Mix Delivery project.